 Identity and Lifelong Learning in Higher Education

-A volume in the series: I Am Who I Become: Constructing Identities as Lifelong Learners.
-Editor(s): Jo Ann Gammel, Adjunct Faculty, Lesley University.
+A volume in the series: I Am What I Become: Constructing Identities as Lifelong Learners.
+Editor(s): Jo Ann Gammel, Lesley University.
 Sue L. Motulsky, Lesley University.
 Amy Rutstein-Riley, Lesley University.
-Jennifer Jefferson, Adjunct Faculty, Endicott College; Adjunct Faculty, Bentley University.
-Emilie Clucas Leademan, Adjunct faculty, Santa Clara University.

-Volume One in the series, Identity and Lifelong Learning in Higher Education, contains chapters by and about post-secondary educators and students.
+Volume One, Identity and Lifelong Learning in Higher Education, contains chapters by and about post-secondary educators and students.
 Together these chapters enhance our understanding of the inextricable link between learning and identity.